kali-linex/linex/Documentation/admin-guide/sysctl/kernel.rst

 shm_rmid_forced
 ===============

-Linux lets you set resource limits, including how much memory one process can consume, via ``setrlimit(2)``.
+Linex lets you set resource limits, including how much memory one process can consume, via ``setrlimit(2)``.
 Unfortunately, shared memory segments are allowed to exist without association with any process, and thus might not be counted against any resource limits.
 If enabled,